mvolkmann/blog/src/rust.md

 Vectors are collections of any kind of value.
 Hash maps hold key/value pairs where the keys and values can be any type.

+There are two kinds of strings used in Rust programs.
+The Rust language defines the `str` type and the standard library defines the `String` type.
+TODO: Explain the differences!

 ## Operators

 Rust supports common operators including: